parulnith/GenAI/Apps/Earth Explorer/Readme.md

 ## 📚 Educational Value
 Earth Explorer helps elementary and middle school students learn world geography in a hands-on way.
 Teachers can use it in class, or students can explore at home while having fun.
+You can add more clues or adjust them based on your preferences.